 08. Contact Press And Publications About News

-Architecture is a popular talking point, and features describing upcoming projects often appear in newspapers, magazines, and various online publications.
-You should aim to capitalise on this by reaching out to any relevant publications about your completed and upcoming projects.
+Architecture is a popular talking point and features describing upcoming projects often appear in newspapers, magazines, and various online publications.
+You should aim to capitalize on this by reaching out to any relevant publications about your completed and upcoming projects.
 Try to develop working relationships with local newspapers and community magazines, and let them know about the exciting projects you’re involved in.

-Publications will react favourably if you can create your own press releases about your work, as well as any exciting events you are organising or attending.
+Publications will react favorably if you can create your own press releases about your work, as well as any exciting events you are organizing or attending.
 This will help you to build those pivotal relationships with print and online publications in the architectural sector.

 Looking for a graphic design?

 We have helped thousands of business owners from all around the world with their graphic design needs such as a logo design, website design, social media posts, banner and much more.

 One of the best opportunities to promote your architectural design business is to regularly speak at relevant events, such as trade fairs and conferences.
 You can use these platforms to demonstrate your expertise, delivering talks on developments in the industry, the specifics of your niche, or simply your experiences as an architectural business.

 From potential clients to useful business contacts, you never know who might be in attendance at corporate events.
 In terms of getting your firm in front of influential people, delivering talks is perhaps the best way to make your business a literal talking point.
 If you’re not particularly enamored by the prospect of public speaking, then enlisting a talented member of staff to help is a great idea.
 Which brings us to: